egordm/boosters/docs/rfcs/0014-python-bindings.md

 class GBDTRegressor(BaseEstimator, RegressorMixin):
     """GBDT regressor with sklearn interface.

-    All constructor parameters become sklearn-compatible attributes.
-    Configuration is flattened (no nested dataclasses) for sklearn compatibility.
+    All constructor parameters are flat (no nested config) for sklearn compatibility.
     """

     def __init__(